acadadev/rosrider_doc/10_DEBUG/README.md

 | Green | Solid ON       | N/A      | Active: Commands have been successfully received.                            |
 | Red   | Solid ON       | N/A      | System Disabled: A critical status check is required.                        |

+// TODO: check status by using rosrider_smbus
+// TODO: rarely, an initial update problem can lead to system disabled
+// TODO: if system disabled,  it can also be initial update failed. rosrider_smbus read_status.py will tell you exactly what is happening.

 __ROSRider SMBUS__

 Python code to send commands to ROSRider Board is available at [https://github.com/acadadev/rosrider_smbus](https://github.com/acadadev/rosrider_smbus)